Developing Amazon Kinesis Streams Consumers Using the Amazon Kinesis Client Library

-You can develop a consumer application for Amazon Kinesis using the Amazon Kinesis Client Library (KCL).
-Although you can use the Amazon Kinesis API to get data from an Amazon Kinesis stream, we recommend using the design patterns and code for consumer applications provided by the KCL.
+You can develop a consumer application for Amazon Kinesis Streams using the Amazon Kinesis Client Library (KCL).
+Although you can use the Streams API to get data from an Amazon Kinesis stream, we recommend using the design patterns and code for consumer applications provided by the KCL.

 You can monitor the KCL with Amazon CloudWatch.
 For more information, see the section called “Monitoring the KCL with CloudWatch”.

 - Amazon Kinesis Client Library

 - Developing an Amazon Kinesis Client Library Consumer in Java